sergeyprokhorenko/Base64UUID/README.md

 ### 2.2.
 Encoding Process

-To encode a UUID:
+To encode a UUID from its canonical format into a Base64UUID string:
-1. Convert the UUID to its 128-bit binary representation
+1. Convert the UUID from standard 36-character hexadecimal format to 128-bit binary representation
 2. Right-shift the entire 128-bit value by 4 bit positions
 3. Set the 4 most significant bits to `0100` (binary) to ensure the encoded string starts with a letter
 4. Encode the resulting 132-bit value as a 22-character Base64UUID string

 ### 2.3.
 Decoding Process

-To decode a Base64UUID string:
+To decode a Base64UUID string back to its canonical UUID format:
 1. Decode the 22-character Base64UUID string to obtain a 132-bit value
-2. Left-shift the rightmost 128 bits by 4 positions
-3. Reconstruct the original UUID from the leftmost 128-bit value
+2. Convert the rightmost 128-bit value back into the standard 36-character hexadecimal format of UUID.

 ## 3. Encoding Examples